Arlen22/TiddlyServer/README.md

 - Create your bash or batch file with the following command.
   - "`node node_modules/tiddlyserver/index.js --config settings.json`"
 - You can also download the Node executable and put in in the directory for a truly portable install.
-  - Windows CMD will use this immediately, but bash and other shells usually require you to change the command to `./node`.
+  - Windows CMD will use this immediately, but bash and other shells usually require you to change the command `node` to `./node`.

 ## How to upgrade